Retribution Paladin DPS Rotation, Cooldowns, and Abilities — Shadowlands 9.0.5

 - Each Judgment will apply their consumable 25% Holy Power spender damage taken debuff.

-- Divine Tolls value is very tied to how many enemies you can hit, so make sure to use it on multiple enemies whenever possible.
+- Divine Toll's value is strongly tied to how many enemies you can hit, so make sure to use it on multiple enemies whenever possible.

-- Divine Toll somtimes pulls enemies that are out of combat, so make sure to hold some safety distance to mobs you dont want to pull.
+- Divine Toll sometimes pulls enemies that are out of combat, so make sure to hold some safety distance to mobs you do not want to pull.

 Before using Blessing of the Seasons, there are a few details to learn beforehand.

 - Use Blessing of Summer on someone who attacks with few, but hard single hit abilities.
 Arcane Mages are the best choice.

 - Blessing of Summer deals Holy damage, but does not gain increased Holy damage from Mastery: Hand of Light.

 - Use Blessing of Autumn on someone in your group who is using his big damage cooldowns.